praveen686/ATAR/README.md

 ### Platform Features

-Our platform aims to provide a comprehensive and user-friendly solution using a microservices architecture, including:
+Our platform aims to provide a comprehensive and user-friendly solution using a microservices' architecture, including:

 1. Advanced order types, such as limit orders, stop orders, and trailing stops, implemented as independent services.
 2. Backtesting capabilities to evaluate the performance of trading strategies against historical data, provided by a dedicated backtesting service.